kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/platform/feature_type_platform_description.md

-The selected platforms influence the structure of the source code prepared.
-Regardless of the number of platforms you intend to distribute your app on, the prepared structure ensures that everything is correctly configured and functional.
+The selected platforms shape the source code structure.
+Regardless of the app's distribution across multiple platforms, this structure ensures proper configuration and functionality.